AlexJCturbo/portfolio/README.md

 First portfolio page with the course progress.

-In this website I publish the projects I am working on that will allow mw to showcase my coding skills.
+On this website, I publish the projects I am working on that will allow me to showcase my coding skills.

 ![Portfolio website](./assets/images/portfolio.jpg)

 ## Responsive website

-Currently, I am working to make the website resposive to different devices.
+Currently, I am working to make the website responsive to different devices.

 ## Links to the Portfolio Website and the GitHub Repository